-- a.
-Separate parking spaces are required for the residential units.
-The parking spaces designated for residential use are eligible to be included as part of a shared parking plan per 16-5-107.H.3 - b.
-The proposed use must be within 500 feet of an education use - c.
-Short-term rental property prohibition as defined in the Municipal Code, Section 10-2-20.(6) - d.
-No residential density proposed - e.
-Increase building height limit from 45 feet to 55 feet for Islander Mixed Use development - 4.
+- b.
+The proposed use must be within 500 feet of an education use. - c.
+Short-term rental property prohibition as defined in the Municipal Code, Section 10-2-20.(6). - 4.
 Per the development form standards in Section 16-3-105.M, Sea Pines Circle District, the new use is proposed as: - a.
-Undefined density allowance - b.
-A maximum building height of 55 feet
+Undefined density allowance but limited by applicable design and performance standards. - b.
+A height exception for Islander Mixed-Use to allow a maximum building height of 55 feet.